xiphiasrex/bg3-convert2toolkit/README.md

 ---
 ## Future Features
 -[ ] Add conversion for lsfx --> lsefx

 -[ ] Add conversion for SpellSets.txt

 -[ ] Add conversion for Rulebooks.lsx

 ---
+## Troubleshooting/Known Issues
+- The game seems more relaxed than the toolkit in certain regards.
+I observed while testing a case where a mod defined multiple MultiEffectInfos in lsx with the **same** UUID.
+The game seemed unconcerned, and the scripts were able to convert.
+However, the toolkit MEI editor would crash unless I removed the duplicate.

+---
 ## Contributing